Valtgun/CarND-Advanced-Lane-Lines/README.md

 Code is within cells 7&8.

 Partial detection is done when there are previously fit polynomial line.
-Partial detection is similar to the full detection, but it checks area only 40 pixels to both sides form the previous polunomial line.
+Partial detection is similar to the full detection, but it checks area only 40 pixels to both sides from the previous polynomial line.
 Within that frame it checks histogram and reverse histogram (described below) and outputs detected points.

-Succesfull partial detection is when both lines has at least some points detected (in order to fit polynomial) and also if detected polynomial passes test to determine if it was not too far off from the previous detected line average.
+Successful partial detection is when both lines have at least some points detected (in order to fit polynomial) and also if detected polynomial passes test to determine if it was not too far off from the previously detected line average.

 Polynomial function that is used is: ax^2+bx+c
-Delta check is done based on b value of the polynomial function, because it determines main curvature of the line.
+Delta check is done based on b value of the polynomial function because it determines the main curvature of the line.
 If the difference between averaged polynomial fit over previous 7 frames and latest detected line is over the threshold then the line is rejected and marked as not detected.

 ####4.3 Both detection functions:
 ######Function for maximum point identification
-Initailly function "signal.find_peaks_cwt" was used, however its performance was very slow, therefore some other functions was tested.
+Initially function "signal.find_peaks_cwt" was used, however, its performance was very slow, therefore some other functions was tested.
 In the end, final decision was to use histogram function and numpy argmax, that returns index of first maximum appearance.

 #####Histogram and reverse histogram
 Using histogram and np.argmax, run into cases when the lines shifted to the left (lower) indexes.
 This was because argmax returns first index and there might be case when there are multiple values at the maximum value.
 For example, in the array:
 0,0,1,2,5,5,5,5,2,1
-Argmax would output index 4 (as it is first element with maximum value of 5) In order to get more accurate result, the histogram was reversed and argmax was taken from the reverse histogram, in this case it would be a value of 2, which leads to index 9-2=7.
+Argmax would output index 4 (as it is first element with maximum value of 5) In order to get more accurate result, the histogram was reversed and argmax was taken from the reverse histogram, in this case, it would be a value of 2, which leads to index 9-2=7.
 The maximum is then averaged rounded down 4+7=11/2=index position of 5.

-That creates special case, when histogram contains just 0 values that middle value is returned, but this was covered by performing additional check and return NaN value if this is the case.
+That creates special case when histogram contains just 0 values that middle value is returned, but this was covered by performing additional check and return NaN value if this is the case.

 #####Vertical frame size
-Height of 20 pixels is checked each time, this gave reasonable detections (lower false positives from occasional points), but kept the number of points high for the polynomial fit functions.
+The height of 20 pixels is checked each time, this gave reasonable detections (lower false positives from occasional points) but kept the number of points high for the polynomial fit functions.

 ####4.4 Polynomial fit:
 From the detected points: